|

 is having a bad time yet you have to go into work or care for your

-cat is very poorly but do not beat yourself up if this is not possible.
-Try
+if possible, but do not beat yourself up if it is not.

 If you need to take time off work because of your cat, I would simply say